tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.1 (Nov 13, 2020)

+-   Refactor the plugin to support Jenkins distributed execution across all OS types.
+-	Removed the flag for none shared NFS, now the plugin assumes distributed topology as a default.
+-	Fixed a bug in which an empty sessions.input file caused the plugin to monitor all sessions when using batch mode.

 ##### Version 3.0.7 (Oct 28, 2020)

--   Fixed the support in Master and Salve running with different NFS access for the vAPI Plugin step.
+-   Fixed the support in Controller and Agent running with different NFS access for the vAPI Plugin step.

 ##### Version 3.0.6 (Sep 29, 2020)